Record 26 people being treated for frostbite at UCHealth

 >Video above: A young man gives a first-hand account of dealing with frostbite

-"We take care of probably about 50 frostbite patients a year, on average," said Dr. Anne Wagner, UCHealth's burn center medical director.
+"We take care of probably about 50 frostbite patients a year, on average," said Dr. Anne Wagner, UCHealth's Burn and Frostbite Center medical director.
 "Our numbers have at least doubled this year, maybe even tripled."

+Wagner said about 80% of her frostbite patients are people experiencing homelessness.

 What is frostbite?